Hofls/useful-info/cookbooks/computer-science/algorithms.md

     * Example: Use approximation algorithm to find imprecise solution.
 Then use it as starting point for precise algorithm
 * `Heuristic algorithm` - provides approximate solution
     * `Greedy algorithm` - makes locally optimal choice at each step
+* `Local search` - starts from an imperfect solution and moves away from it, by determining the viability of nearby solutions
 * `Evolutionary algorithm` - generates a bunch of solution candidates, picks good ones, inflicts random changes on them, repeats the process
+* `Linear programming` - finds the best outcome in a math model (its requirements should be represented as linear relationships)

 ### Hints
 * Use metadata as primary object descriptor (e.g. size, elements sum, count, borders)